 Rightsizing

-Match resource sizes to actual utilization, eliminating waste from over-provisioned instances.
+Match resource sizes to actual use, eliminating waste from over-provisioned instances.

 Reserved Capacity